|

 October 22, 2006 News Herald

-at the Winn-Dixie on 23rd Street more than three years ago because a voice on
+room at the Winn-Dixie on 23rd Street more than three years ago because a

-the phone said so.
+voice on the phone said so.
 The teenager posed.
 She exposed.
-She did jumping jacks
+She did jumping

 orchestrated her humiliation over the phone.
 The voice told the girl’s boss,